pavangk7/gcc-2.0-user-documentation/view-billing-report.md

 <kbd>![cost-explorer-filters](images/cost-explorer-filters.png)</kbd>

-13. Select the required date range and indicate if you want an hourly, daily, or a monthly breakdown of cost in a graph (line, bar, or stack) for the selected **Group by** filter criterion.
+13. Select the required date range and indicate if you want an hourly, daily, or monthly cost breakdown in a graph (line, bar, or stack) for the selected **Group by** filter criterion.

 <kbd>![date-range](images/date-range.png)</kbd>